LeenaKH123/aws-telco-bss-oss-platform/terraform/02-customer-portal-ec2/README.md

 key_name = telco-key

 # Meaning:
-The EC2 instance is placed in the public subnet and given a public IP address so you can open it from your browser.
+The EC2 instance is placed in the public subnet and given a public IP address so it can be opened from the browser.

 4. Runs startup script
 user_data = <<-EOF